Hikes in Mojave National Preserve

 So what are you waiting for?

-Situated on 1.6 million acres, this less-visited park offers many natural attractions.
+Situated on 1.6 million acres, Mojave National Preserve is less-visited park that offers many natural attractions.
 To help get started, visit the Kelso Depot Ranger Station.
 A worthy attraction in its own right, the ranger station resides inside an old train depot that was build by Union Pacific Railroads over a century ago.
 This is the perfect place to ask questions about the park and learn the history of locomotion through the desert.

 Mojave boasts hundreds of miles of off-pavement trails for 4X4s.
 Two wheel drive vehicles will not have a problem visiting many of the roadside campsites and other attractions.
 You may also take a tour of Mitchell Caverns, which is located in a state run nature preserve within the national preserve (a fee for the tour is required).
 Summer temperatures are in the triple digits, making November through April the best time to visit the park.

-The out and back hike crosses a Joshua tree forest to summit a short peak with a great view of Cima Dome.
+This out and back hike crosses the world's densest Joshua tree forest, passing an abandoned silver mine to reach a rocky summit with views of Cima Dome.

 700 feet